I’m divorced, but not annulled – It’s weird having an anniversary that’s not an anniversary,

 If you say anything to someone about this day being your anniversary, about what this day means, even though you yourself are not really sure what this day means anymore, they tell you

-or they tell you that you should meet someone else, as if you have time and as if snapping your fingers turns the frogs into princes
+or they tell you that you should meet someone else, as if you have time and as if snapping your fingers turns frogs into princes when you believe time is more likely to turn princes into frogs

-or they just stare not knowing what to say and you really can’t even blame them.
+or they just stare not knowing what to say and you really can’t even blame them because you don’t know what to say either.
 What do you say to someone whose anniversary is today…but not really?

 And it didn’t bother me much.
 I now think he’s a jerk (sorry, Lord).